 He reiterated that, the success of the President’s flagship programmes such as the Free SHS, One District; One Factory, One Village; One Dam, reintroduction of the Teachers and Nurses Allowance is underpinned by the presence of peace and security and thus charged personnel to work at maintaining such at all times.

-Mr. Ambrose Dery applauded the level of collaboration between the various security agencies within the region and called for much more with other state institutions since security is shared responsibility.
-He therefor appealed to the public to provide the agencies with timely and relevant information and desist from attacking security agencies.
+Mr. Ambrose Dery applauded the level of collaboration between the various security agencies within the region and called for much more of such with other state institutions since security was a shared responsibility.
+He therefore appealed to the public to provide the agencies with timely and relevant information and desist from attacking security agencies.

-He assured them of Governments’ commitment to resourcing the Agencies to enable them deliver on their expected mandate whilst improving on their welfare through the rolling out of packages such as the pilot insurance scheme by the Ghana Police Service which would be replicated in all agencies, promotion of all officers due for promotion, timely releases of budgetary allocations and the payment of allowances due personnel including rent allowances.
+He assured them of Government’s commitment to resourcing the Agencies to enable them deliver on their mandate whilst improving on their welfare through packages such as the pilot insurance scheme by the Ghana Police Service which would be replicated in all agencies, promotion of all officers due for promotion, timely releases of budgetary allocations and the payment of allowances, particularly rent allowance for the Ghana National Fire Services and Prisons Services.

-Mr. Dery further revealed the Governing Councils of the Security Agencies have been tasked to confirm Acting Service Commanders as substantive Commanders as form of motivation.
+Mr. Dery further revealed the Governing Councils of the Security Agencies have been tasked to take steps to confirm Service Commanders in acting positions as substantive Commanders.

-The Minister charged the Agencies to remain resolute in their discharge of their mandate to ensure acts such as vigilantism, land guards, human trafficking, Galamsey and other crimes do not prevail.
+The Minister charged the Agencies to remain resolute in the discharge of their mandate to ensure acts such as vigilantism, land guards, human trafficking, Galamsey and other crimes do not prevail.

-He warned that, any Police Commander who fails to arrest, investigate and prosecute perpetrators of vigilantism within his or her district would be sanctioned.
+He warned that, any Police Commander who fails to arrest, investigate and prosecute perpetuators of vigilantism within his or her district would be sanctioned.

 He further called on them to be fair in their dealings with all persons irrespective of their political affiliations.
 This, he said, would engender trust and confidence in the Security Agencies among the populace.